jackwasey/icd/README.md

 -   assignment of patients to high level comorbidities based on admission or discharge ICD-9 codes
     -   several mappings of ICD-9 codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ)
-    -   very fast assignment of ICD-9 codes to comorbidities (using C++ internally, with automatic parallel execution using OpenMP when possible)
+    -   very fast assignment of ICD-9 codes to comorbidities (using C and C++ internally, with automatic parallel execution using OpenMP when available)
 -   Charlson and Van Walvaren score calculations
 -   validation of ICD-9 codes from different annual revisions of ICD-9-CM
 -   summarizing ICD-9 codes into groups, and to human-readable descriptions